laneystrange/comp3410-pa2/README.md

 MIPS, or Assembly in general, is fairly arcane and difficult to follow.
 Commenting the code gives the reader a window into the thought process behind the code.
 In my modified version, I commented all of the instructions, both the original lines and my additions.

+###### PART TWO

+My answer to part two is located in parttwo.asm.
+The two input files are PA_input1.txt and PA_input2.txt respectively.
+The two output files are PA_output1.txt and PA_output2.txt respectively.

+###### PART THREE

+My answer to part three is located in partthree.asm.